Fody/Home/charities.md

 # Charities

-Every month the Fody project will dontate to a charity.
+Every month the Fody project will dontate a portion of funding raised to a charity.

 ## History